 For the Light of the Hopi photography series, Erika Rand is photographing Hopi dancers, artists, youth and elders.
 The photographs will be sold online, at special events, and through galleries.
 50% of the profits from photography sales will go to the groups or individuals photographed.

-One of the most basic principles of cultural heritage and preservation is that the more people understand about a culture, the more they will respect it and help preserve it.
+One of the most basic principles of cultural heritage and preservation is that the more people understand a culture, the more they will help preserve it.
 In addition to directly supporting Hopi organizations and individuals through photography sales, Light of the Hopi will also serve as an educational tool.
 Hopi music, dance, and writing will accompany photography shows and presentations.
 Ultimately, a book will be produced that weaves together the project’s photography and writing.

 The first two photographs submitted to gallery shows have been accepted into the Sangre de Cristo Museum in Pueblo, Colorado and Edition One Gallery in Santa Fe, New Mexico.

 The Light of the Hopi project is looking to connect with like minded people who can help deliver the most powerful offering.
 If you feel excited about the potential of the project and have time, ideas, advice, resources to offer, or have any questions, please get in touch by reaching out to Erika at email@example.com or 347 256 4486.
 We are excited to get to know you!